yangfangs/physpetools/docs/docs/tutorial.md

 ```

-#### 2.Reconstruct phylogenetic tree by 16s SSU rRNA extend with a new organism
+#### 2.Reconstruct phylogenetic tree by SSU rRNA extend with a new organism

-Reconstruct phylogenetic tree by 16s SSU rRNA method, you should use `--esrna` to specify the method and use `-e` parameter specify
+Reconstruct phylogenetic tree by SSU rRNA method, you should use `--esrna` to specify the method and use `-e` parameter specify
-the extend organism 16s rRNA sequence file.
+the extend organism SSU rRNA sequence file.